stormdark/Emdee-five-for-life-HTB-/README.md

 # Emdee-five-for-life-HTB-
-Script to solve HTB challenge
+Script to solve Emdee five for life HTB challenge